-BCI has delegated certain activities, including Appeals, to the VCSV, though BCI retains ultimate responsibility over these activities.
+The Contract Administrator has delegated certain activities, including Appeals, to the VCSV, though the Contract Administrator retains ultimate responsibility over these activities.
 For any initial questions concerning a claim, a Participant should call the VCSV phone number 844-348-0848.
 If the VCSV cannot resolve the Participant's concern to their satisfaction, the Participant or the Participant's authorized representative may submit a written request to the VCSV for review.
-A written request can be made by completing the form available on www.vsp.com Website or by sending the written request by mail to the VCSV at: Vision Service Plan, Attention: Complaint and Grievance Unit, P.O.
-Box 997100, Sacramento, CA 95899-7100.
+A written request can be made by completing the form available on www.vsp.com Website or by sending the written request by mail to the VCSV at: Vision Service Plan, Attention: Complaint and Grievance Unit, PO Box 997100, Sacramento, CA 95899-7100.
 Verbal requests can be made by calling the VCSV phone number.

-If the Participant's claim for benefits is denied and BCI issues an Adverse Benefit Determination, the Participant must first exhaust any applicable internal appeals process described below prior to pursuing legal action.
+If the Participant's claim for benefits is denied and an Adverse Benefit Determination is issued, the Participant must first exhaust any applicable internal appeals process described below prior to pursuing legal action.